Panel discussion at the aged care Catering Summit.

 Posted on Friday, 21ˢᵗ June, 2024

-At the recent Aged Care Catering Summit in Sydney, Estia Healths Hospitality Manager, Nathan Griffiths and Head Chef, Kunal Patel shared their experience and insights into what makes their food service operations successful.
+At the 2024 aged care Catering Summit in Sydney, Estia Healths Hospitality Manager, Nathan Griffiths and Head chef, Kunal Patel shared their experience and insights into what makes their food service operations successful.

 Estia Health has 75 residential aged care homes across Australia, so quality, consistency and efficient food service are a big focus to ensure residents’ satisfaction.